During the Onboarding process

 We provide a bunch of info and have conversations with you to help you understand what to expect, and we have heard from models that helps a lot.

 But, we understand that you can change your mind at the last minute.
 It’s our policy that you never have to do anything you don’t want to do, so simply inform your Shoot Producer that it’s not for you.
-Perhaps a shoot can still be made, but we change the posing level (for example, to be less-revealing), or drawing the curtains, or turning the heat up?
+Perhaps a shoot can still be made, but we change the posing level (for example, to be less-revealing), draw the curtains, or turn the heat up?

 Canceling a shoot on the shoot day is certainly inconvenient.
 The Shoot Producer has organised a location, made a shoot plan, and likely put off other work so they could shoot you!
 But, it’s more important you’re comfortable with what you are doing.

 (This happens once every five years or so – very rare – but it’s not a problem).

 For five days after your first shoot

 We have a “cooling off” period of five days after your first shoot, where you can change your mind.

-Let us know: You’ll return the modelling fee we paid, and we’ll delete the media we captured of you.
-That’s it.
+Let us know: You’ll return the modeling fee we paid, and we’ll delete the media we captured of you.
+That’s it (more info on the details).

-(This happens once a year or so, and is no problem).
+(This happens once every few years, and is no problem).

 Here’s where it gets tricky.
-We encourage prospective models to think carefully about their motivations for modelling with us, and only proceed if they are sure this is for them.
+We encourage prospective models to think carefully about their motivations for modeling with us, and only proceed if they are sure this is for them.

 However, we do have the temporary relief of the National Blackout Option, which is easy to claim – see below.